What is Tuberculosis (TB)

-The Tuberculosis Control program provides evaluation and treatment for all active tuberculosis cases, and follow-up evaluation and testing for their contacts.
+The Tuberculosis (TB) Control program provides evaluation and treatment for all active tuberculosis cases, and follow-up evaluation and testing for their contacts.
 The program provides preventive treatment for positive tuberculin reactors when required.
 Tuberculin testing and/or chest x-rays are also available.
 TB skin testing is available on a walk in basis but all other services by appointment only.
-Please call 858-7687 to schedule your appointment.